-Are you aware of benefits and challenges of CRM?
+Are you aware of the benefits and challenges of CRMs?

-These days it’s hard to imagine any business without CRM, especially among those who value organization and structure.
-With CRM, you can manage your customer relationships much more efficiently, keeping customer data, interaction history, notes, documents, metrics (and more!) in one place.
+These days it’s hard to imagine any business without a CRM, especially among those who value organization and structure.
+With CRMs, you can manage your customer relationships much more efficiently with access to customer data, interaction history, notes, documents, metrics, (and more!) all in one place.

-But every coin has two sides.
-While there are many benefits to using CRM, it does come with its own set of challenges.
+But, every coin has two sides and while there are many benefits to using CRMs, they do come with their own set of challenges as well.

 Let’s look more closely at the pros and cons of using a CRM system.

-CRM software has numerous benefits.
-Once you choose the right CRM, you can expect better revenue, better relationships, and better communication.
-Here’s how the platform delivers on those promises:
+CRM software has numerous benefits and once you choose the right CRM, you can expect better revenue, relationships, and communication.

 The ultimate goal of a CRM system is to drive sales and increase profitability.
-CRM facilitates revenue growth by helping you:
+CRMs facilitate revenue growth by helping you:

 - Identify and target high-value accounts